fleipold/jproc/README.md

 assertEquals("error\nerror2\n", result.getErrorString());
 ~~~

-Error output can be captured with output stream
+Alteratively an output stream can be passed in:

 ~~~ .java
 ByteArrayOutputStream out = new ByteArrayOutputStream();